Stay informed

 • due to force majeure.

-The articles in the Employment Contracts Act on the transition processes (Article 37/13) and the dismissal package for a notice period of at least 30 weeks (Article 39ter) apply to the dismissal by notice of termination of a statutory employee.
-Termination due to medical force majeure will also be possible, provided that the procedure set out in Article 34 of the Employment Contracts Act is followed.
-The option to transfer statutory employees to the sickness pension system remains available.
-Disciplinary proceedings, on the other hand, can no longer lead to an official dismissal or impeachment.
+The articles in the Employment Contracts Act concerning transition procedures (Article 37/13) and the severance package for a notice period of at least 30 weeks (Article 39ter) will apply to the dismissal of a statutory employee.
+Termination due to medical force majeure will also be possible, provided the procedure stipulated in Article 34 of the Employment Contracts Act is followed.
+The option to transfer statutory employees to the sickness pension scheme will remain.
+However, disciplinary proceedings will no longer be able to lead to dismissal or removal from office.

-The decree stipulates that the termination of the employment of the statutory staff member may not be manifestly unreasonable and must be based on reasons that are either related to the behavior or suitability of the staff member or are based on necessities for the functioning of the board.
+The decree stipulates that the termination of the employment of a statutory staff member must not be manifestly unreasonable and must be based on reasons relating either to the conduct or suitability of the staff member, or on necessities for the functioning of the administration.
+It may not be a termination that would never have been decided upon by a normally and reasonably acting local authority (application of the general principles of good administration).
+The decree contains no sanction.

 ludo.vermeulen@mploy.be

-In collaboration with Larcier Intersentia, Mploy is organizing a training course on November 9, 2023 in connection with the new dismissal rules for civil servants.
+In collaboration with Larcier Intersentia, Mploy is organizing a training session on November 9, 2023, regarding the new dismissal rules for civil servants.

 Cass.
 June 27, 2023.

-The judge must clarify on which elements he determines that the employees found had entered the site on behalf of the contractor.
-The mere presence of the employees at the site in question is not sufficient for the contractor to conclude that there has been an infringement of Article 31quinquies, third paragraph, of the Welfare Act.
+The judge must clarify the factors that will determine that the workers found had entered the site at the contractor's behest.
+The mere presence of the workers on the site in question is not sufficient to establish a violation of Article 31quinquies, paragraph 3, of the Welfare Act on the part of the contractor.

-On April 1, 2024, ten years will have passed since the obligation to electronically register the presence of employees on site came into effect, better known as “Checkin@work”.
-Safely contained in Article 31quinquies of the Welfare Act, the system has grown over the years into one of the most widely used instruments in the fight against social fraud.
+On April 1, 2024, ten years will have passed since the obligation to electronically register the presence of employees at the construction site, better known as “Checkin@work”, came into effect.
+Safely enshrined in Article 31quinquies of the Welfare Act, the system has grown over the years into one of the most widely used instruments in the fight against social fraud.

 A central role is reserved for the contractor of the works or the subcontractor of the works accepted by him.

-• The (sub)contractor: the first paragraph imposes an obligation on every (sub)contractor to ensure that data relating to his company is actually and correctly registered and forwarded to the government database.
-It is therefore primarily up to each (sub)contractor to register its own employees.
+• The (sub)contractor: the first paragraph imposes on every (sub)contractor the obligation to ensure that the data relating to his undertaking are actually and correctly registered and transmitted to the government database.
+It is therefore primarily up to every (sub)contractor himself to be responsible for the registration of his own employees.

-• The (sub)contractor with regard to his co-contractor: the second paragraph directly affects the contractual relationship between the (sub)contractor and the party with whom he collaborates: the (sub)contractor must take the necessary measures to ensure that his co-contractor actually and correctly registers and forwards.
-Each (sub)contractor can consult the data registered by his co-contractor at any time.
-Some therefore argue that the (sub)contractor has an obligation to check and follow up on these registrations.
-Others go one step further and read in the second paragraph the ultimate responsibility of the (sub)contractor for correct attendance registration for all employees of his co-contractor.
-This interpretation goes too far: “taking the necessary measures” seems to indicate an obligation of effort rather than an obligation to achieve results.
-If the legislator actually wanted to establish ultimate responsibility, this should also be clear from the text.
+• The (sub)contractor towards his co-contractor: the second paragraph directly affects the contractual relationship between the (sub)contractor and the party with whom he collaborates: the (sub)contractor must take the necessary measures to ensure that his co-contractor actually and correctly registers and transmits all data.
+Every (sub)contractor may consult the data registered by his co-contractor at any time.
+Some therefore argue that a duty of verification rests on the (sub)contractor to check and follow up on these registrations.
+Others go a step further and interpret the second paragraph as placing the ultimate responsibility on the (sub)contractor for correct attendance registration for all employees of his co-contractor.
+This interpretation goes too far: “taking the necessary measures” seems to point more to an obligation of effort than to an obligation of result.
+Had the legislator actually intended to establish ultimate responsibility, this should also be evident from the text in so many words.
 That is not the case.
-The focus will then probably shift to the extent of efforts that the (sub)contractor has made to take the necessary measures.
-The implementation decision of February 11, 2014 specifies a number of these measures.
-For example, the written construction agreement must contain a number of clauses: the co-contractor must not only be made aware of his obligation to actually and correctly register and transmit all data, he must also contractually undertake to do so.
-Furthermore, the co-contracting party must also be made aware of his obligation as a processor of personal data.
+The focus will likely shift to the extent of the efforts made by the (sub)contractor to take the necessary measures.
+The Implementing Decree of 11 February 2014 specifies a number of these measures.
+For instance, the written contract for services must mandatorily contain a number of clauses: the co-contractor must not only be informed of its obligation to actually and correctly register and transmit all data, but must also contractually commit to doing so.
+Furthermore, the co-contractor must also be informed of its obligation as a processor of personal data.

-• The contractor with regard to links further down the construction chain: the third paragraph stipulates that every contractor or subcontractor must ensure that every person who enters the temporary or mobile workshop on his behalf is registered before he enters the construction site.
-As a rule, it will be the employer who instructs his employees to enter a site.
-After all, who else could give this instruction without interfering with employer authority?
-In a judgment of June 27, 2023, the Court of Cassation ruled that the judge must clarify on which elements he determines that the employees found had entered the site on behalf of the contractor.
-The mere presence of the employees at the site in question is not sufficient in itself to conclude that the contractor has committed an infringement of Article 31quinquies, third paragraph of the Welfare Act.
-Article 31quinquies third paragraph does not clarify what the duty of care exactly entails.
-Viewed from the principle of legality, such a vaguely defined obligation is problematic but unfortunately not an exception when it concerns punishable violations of the Welfare Act.
+• The contractor with regard to links further down the contracting chain: the third paragraph stipulates that every contractor or subcontractor must ensure that every person entering the temporary or mobile workplace on their instructions is registered before entering the construction site.
+As a rule, it will be the employer who instructs their employees to enter a construction site.
+After all, who else could give this instruction without interfering with the employer's authority?
+In a judgment of 27 June 2023, the Court of Cassation ruled that the judge must clarify on the basis of which elements he concludes that the employees found had entered the site on the contractor's instructions.
+The mere presence of the employees on the site in question is not sufficient in itself to conclude that the contractor has violated Article 31quinquies, paragraph 3, of the Welfare Act.
+Article 31quinquies,paragraph 3, does not clarify exactly what the duty of care entails.
+Viewed from the principle of legality, such a vaguely defined obligation is problematic, but unfortunately not an exception when it concerns punishable infringements of the Welfare Act.

-Following a number of highly publicized cases about alleged abuses on large construction sites, the call for clients to be made more accountable is becoming louder again.
-Rather than issuing new laws or penalties, the legislator should evaluate the existing instruments and clarify them where necessary.
+Following several highly publicized cases involving alleged abuses on large construction sites, calls for clients to be made more accountable are growing louder.
+Rather than enacting new laws or penalties, the legislature should evaluate existing instruments and clarify them where necessary.

 steven.renette@mploy.be